mataktelis11/shot-transition-detection-tests/README.md

 ```
 python entropy_frame_diff.py -f video.mp4 -m motion_video.mp4
 ```
 This also uses scipy's `find_peaks` to detect the transitions.
-You can provide a value for the `prominence` arguement.
+You can provide a value for the `prominence` argument.
 Default value is `0.5`:
 ```
 python entropy_frame_diff.py -f video.mp4 -m motion_video.mp4 -p 0.3
 ```